Davidevlops/JS-DSA/Data-structures-trees.md

 - **Heaps:** A weighted graph is a type of graph in which each edge has an associated numerical value called a weight or a cost.
 These weights represent quantitative measures of the relationships between pairs of nodes in the graph.
 Weighted graphs provide additional information about the strength, distance, or any other relevant metric of the connections between nodes.

-- **Unweighted Graph:** An unweighted graph is a type of graph in which edges do not have any associated numerical value or weight.
+- **B-trees:** An unweighted graph is a type of graph in which edges do not have any associated numerical value or weight.
 Unweighted graphs simply indicate the presence or absence of connections between pairs of nodes without considering any specific weight or cost associated with those connections.

 - **Cyclic Graph:** A cyclic graph is a type of graph that contains at least one cycle, which is a closed path in the graph where the starting node and ending node are the same.
 In other words, a cyclic graph is a graph that has a sequence of edges that forms a loop, allowing traversal from a node back to itself by following the edges of the cycle.